 Information and Assistance

 Ombudsmen provide consumers, family members, friends, and caregivers with information regarding admission, resident care, rights, relocation, abuse, and many other long-term care issues.
-To obtain information on Year 2016 view our Annual Report.
+To obtain information on Fiscal Year 2017 view our

 Consultation to Facilities